```html Week 08 – Electronics Production

 Short circuit between traces.
 Clean PCB and inspect solder bridges.

 Laser engraving incomplete.
-Adjust laser power and focus.
+Adjust laser power, focus, hatch spacing, and number of passes.

 Board not detected.
 Check USB cable and Arduino IDE configuration.